 Bullies: Helping Your Child Cope

-Bullying can happen in school, on the playground—and now even on the Internet through
+Bullying can happen in school, on the playground, and places where adults aren't around.

-self-esteem, avoid school, feel physically ill, and even think about killing themselves.
+develop low self-esteem, avoid school, feel physically ill, and even think about killing

 What to look for

-There are few things as disturbing as finding out your child is a victim of bullying.
+There are few things as disturbing as finding out your child is being bullied.
+Other

-Other than seeing signs of physical harm like cuts or bruises, it may be hard to know
+than seeing signs of physical harm like cuts or bruises, it may be hard to know about

-about bullying unless your child tells you or you ask.
-That's why it's a good idea
+bullying unless your child tells you or you ask.
+That's why it's a good idea to bring

-to bring up the subject, even if you don't think anything is wrong.
-Also, let your
+up the subject, even if you don't think anything is wrong.
+Also, let your children

-children know how important it is to tell an adult if they have been bullied.
-Or to
+know how important it is to tell an adult if they have been bullied.
+Or to tell an

 Changes in your child's normal behavior may be warning signs of bullying.
 Signs to